YBSker/Where-You-At/docs/final-report.md

 # Challenges & Victories

+The main problem with our group on this project was inertia.
+We had a relatively strong start, and we were able to get the map up and running quickly, and started interacting with it shortly after.

+However, after constant problems with the server and the database and problems with the API, it seemed like nothing was working.
+Progress and motivation for the project just came to a crawl while we tried to get the bare minimum over the line for every iteration.
+This caused us all to start working on our own branches and own ideas in the repository, and by the time we all started to get a hang of things, we had an entangled mess of confused branches each with half-baked codebases that was a mess to merge together.
+It wasn't until the very end that we really started to gel as a team and get into a clean ryhthm/workflow, but at that point there was only so much time to get features and fixes in.

+Despite this, we did a lot of great work and had a lot of really tough problems that we solved in this project together.

 <!--
 In software engineering things rarely go as planned: tools don’t work as we expect, deadlines aren’t met, debugging sessions run longer than we hoped for, and so forth.